KD milestones

 1913

-The steamer Goethe, which is still in service today, was the last newbuild for the combined freight and passenger service of the Preußisch-Rheinische Dampfschiffahrts-Gesellschaft.
+The Goethe steamboat, which is still in operation today, is the last new vessel built for combined freight and passenger transport by the Prussian-Rhenish Steamship Company.

 1913